 Brette's Answer: He can try, but if your involvement with the other person did not affect your parenting it should not be relevant.
 It will make you look bad, but if you can make it clear it had no impact on your child, it should make no difference.
 Every judge is different of course, and may take a different view of the situation.

-Lynni's Question: We share custody of our 12 year old daughter, with one week on and one week off.
+Lynni's Question: We share custody of our 12 year old daughter and alternate weeks.
 This is his week and after trying to contact them for hours, I found she spent the night with a friend so he could go to a big party.
 I was not consulted on this, and don't even know this family.
 Can I go before the court and plead my case to have my daughter live with me full time?
 In our separation agreement it states that he must approach me before anyone else if he cannot care for her for any reason.

 Brette's Answer: This one time incident would not be grounds for a change in custody.
 The fact that he is supposed to ask you to babysit before anyone else is a valid concern.
 You could file a violation with the court for this.